robertobloj/tensorflow-builder/README.rst

     # Do you wish to build TensorFlow with Apache Kafka Platform support?
 [Y/n]
     TF_NEED_KAFKA=1

-3. We want to build tensorflow for the most common IA32/AMD64/EM64T processors:

-We can edit *.env* file and choose:
+You can also choose bazel_ version, tensorflow_ version and gcc_ version:

 .. code-block:: bash

-    CC_OPT_FLAGS=-mtune=generic
+    # gcc compilator version
+    GCC_VERSION=4.8

+    # Bazel version what we use for building process
+    BAZEL_VERSION=0.15.1

+    # tensorflow branch from github for building process
+    TF_VERSION=r1.9

+If you change gcc_ or bazel_ everything should work, but...
+I can't promise it :)

 How to compile tensorflow from sources?
 -----------------------------------------

 When we have configured variables, we can build tensorflow from sources by running following command:

 .. code-block:: bash